 Oh...did you mean for free?

-I am interested in buying your page?
-Will you sell it?
+11- I am interested in buying your page/running ads on your page?
+Will you sell it/give me admin controls?

 Sure!
-Deposit $50,000 into an account I designate (that's about ten cents per follower--the price may go up if the page grows) and after the money has been verified I will relinquish admin controls.
+Deposit $75,000 into an account I designate (that's a little less than ten cents per follower--the price may go up if the page grows) and after the money has been verified I will relinquish admin controls.
 (That's after I walk into my bank, asked for a manager, and made sure that there is no possible way that I'm being scammed and the funds will not disappear.)
 That's about what it would be worth to me to go build an audience from scratch on another page and might just cover the costs for the time it takes to do so.

 I know the bitter, cruel irony here is that no one who sends me these fucking messages will ever read this FAQ.
-So mostly I'll just go on hating them.
+But at least that felt good to write.

 I need to be on The Office so I can look at the camera.